MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 ---
-title: Build PWAs for the sidebar in Microsoft Edge
+title: Build a PWA for the sidebar in Microsoft Edge
 description: How to build your PWA for installation in the Microsoft Edge sidebar.
 author: MSEdgeTeam
 ms.author: msedgedevrel